lshprung/terminal-media-launcher/docs/tml-config.md

 - **setLauncher** *group* */path/to/launcher*

 `setLauncher` will set a group's launching application.
 If no launching application is specified for a group, tml will treat each entry in that group as an executable file.
 If there is a space in the path to the launching application, it must be written in quotes (ex. "/usr/bin/my launcher"). *Keep in mind that the path to the launching application should be absolute*.

+### setLauncherRaw

+- **setLauncherRaw** *group* */path/to/launcher*

+`setLauncherRaw` is identical to `setLauncher` with the exception that the launcher application specified will not be wrapped in quotes for the system call when a member of the group is launched.
+This can be used to specify more complex launching instructions.

 ### setFlags